sofyacalvin/ECE3400-Group3/docs/milestones/Milestone1.md

 With this, if one sensor went off of the line, the robot would turn and correct itself to have both sensors over it again.

+The full code can be found at the bottom of this page.

 ### Results

 [![Line Following - Before](http://img.youtube.com/vi/RP49caLh4oo/0.jpg)](http://www.youtube.com/watch?v=RP49caLh4oo)